gomotopia/mggg-tooling/README.md

 Creates Shapefile of Block Groups in target State with CVAP and ACS Race information formatted to mggg-standards as well...

-`census_-_adder` is also the home for providing CLI compatibility with its parent fork.
+`census_adder` is also the home for providing CLI compatibility with its parent fork.
 ```
 def main(filename: str, output: str, \